Jeans: Pre-shrinking

-In 1962 Levi Strauss introduced their own pre-shrunk jeans (Lee and Wrangler jeans had already long been pre-shrunk); these did not shrink further after purchase, allowing the consumer to purchase a correctly fitting size.
-Pre-shrink is most common in jeans nowadays.
+In 1962, Levi Strauss introduced their own pre-shrunk jeans (Lee and Wrangler jeans had already long been pre-shrunk); these did not shrink further after purchase, allowing the consumer to purchase a correctly fitting size.
+Pre-shrink is common in jeans nowadays.
 These jeans were known as the 505 regular fit jeans.
 The 505s are almost identical to the 501s with the exception of the button-fly.
 The Levi's Corporation also introduced a slim boot-cut fit known as 517 and 527.
 The difference between the two is that the 517s sit at the waist line and the 527s sit below the waist line.
 Later, Levi's would develop other styles and fits such as the loose, slim, comfort, relaxed, skinny, and a regular fit with a tapered leg.

 Used and distressed looks

+A significant amount of the aesthetic treatment of jeans may occur after the denim has been cut and sewn into the final garment.
+Many denim articles are washed to make them softer and to reduce or minimize shrinkage even beyond what sanforization prevents.
+Significantly washed denim can resemble dry denim which has faded naturally over extended use.
+Such distressing may be supplemented by chemical treatments or physical techniques such as stone washing.

 The used or "acid wash" look is created by means of abrading the jeans or treating them with chemicals, such as acryl resin, phenol, a hypochlorite, potassium permanganate, caustic soda, acids etc.

 Ripping or distressing of jeans, though also arising naturally as a result of wear and tear, is sometimes deliberately performed by suppliers—with distressed clothing sometimes selling for more than a nondistressed pair.
 For example, Pucci sold "embellished mid-rise boyfriend jeans" for £600 (US$860).

-Sandblasting or abrading with sandpaper

-Consumers wanting jeans that appear worn can buy jeans that have been specially treated.
-To give the fabrics the worn look, sandblasting done with chemicals or by adding pumice stone to the washing process or abrading with sandpaper is often done.
+Changes in appearance due to use

+Over time dry denim will fade, which is considered fashionable in some circumstances.
+During the process of wear, fading will usually occur on those parts of the article that receive the most stress.
+On a pair of jeans, this includes the upper thighs, the ankles, and the areas behind the knees.
+Patterns of fading in jeans caused by prolonged periods of wear include: